 This brainwriting process is conducted in a team of 6 members, each writing 3 ideas for 5 minutes.
 The template for Brainwriting 635 is designed with 3 rows and 6 columns and there should be the same amount of templates as there are participants.

-The 3 rows shows that a person should write down 3 ideas per round.
+The 3 rows show that a person should write down 3 ideas per round.
 Generally, the columns denote each team member of the 635 session.

 The members should start by writing the problem on top of the Brainwriting 635 template.
 Then within the 5 minutes, each member should write 3 ideas in the three given columns.
 After 5 minutes is up, the sheet will be passed on to the next member to add his or her ideas to the next columns.